LG C5 vs Sony Bravia 8: which OLED TV should you buy?

 The Bravia 8 packs the power of Sony's formidable Bravia XR processor, which uses AI smarts to enhance picture processing for more authentic visuals.
 While it doesn't feature cutting-edge MLA, 4th Gen OLED or QD-OLED technology, Sony claims a 10% increase in panel brightness over its own A80L model.

 LG's C5, on the other hand, is powered by the Alpha 9 Gen 8 processor, which also has AI-enhanced processing in its arsenal.
-Like the Bravia 8, the C5 sticks with conventional WOLED technology rather than adopting the newer MLA or LG's own four-stack panels found in premium models like the LG G5.
+Like the Bravia 8, the C5 sticks with conventional WOLED technology rather than adopting the newer MLA or LG's own Primary RGB Tandem panels found in premium models such as the LG G5.

-Still, LG claims brightness improvements over the C4, achieved through its Brightness Booster technology, rather than physical panel enhancements like a heatsink.
+Still, LG claims brightness improvements over the C4, achieved through its Brightness Booster technology, rather than physical panel enhancements such as a heatsink.

 As for gaming, the LG C5 maintains LG's excellent credentials with four HDMI 2.1 ports supporting 4K/144Hz, VRR, ALLM, and Dolby Vision gaming – one of the most complete gaming packages available on any TV.